mrjones2014/caniuse-rs/README.md

 **This project is a WIP and should not be considered stable.**

 A Rust client for [caniuse.com](https://caniuse.com).

+![demo](https://github.com/mrjones2014/caniuse-rs/raw/master/images/demo.gif)

 It pulls data from caniuse.com and caches it locally, in a transformed JSON structure that is easier to reason about.
 It will update data on next run after 24 hours since last update.

-![demo](https://github.com/mrjones2014/caniuse-rs/raw/master/images/demo.gif)
+Fuzzy finder is built using [skim](https://github.com/lotabout/skim).

 ## Options